Sl-Alex/sl-alex.github.io/_posts/2022-08-21-shortcutedit_capturing_shortcuts_in_pyqt.md

 class ShortcutEdit(QLineEdit):

-    """This signal is emitted whenever a new key or modifier is pressed First parameteris the key (can be zero), second is a list of modifiers
+    """This signal is emitted whenever a new key or modifier is pressed First parameter is the key (can be zero), second is a list of modifiers
     """
     shortcutChanged = QtCore.pyqtSignal(int, list)